 This article may contain affiliate links, please read our Disclosure Policy.

-Coloring books aren’t just for kids anymore—nope, in 2025, they’re a full-blown money-making machine for creatives, side hustlers, and even those of us who can't draw a straight line.
+Coloring books aren’t just for kids anymore—nope, they’re a full-blown money-making machine for creatives, side hustlers, and even those of us who can't draw a straight line.

 Whether you want to sell whimsical fruit houses, mindful mandalas, or snarky adult stress relief pages, there’s a place for you in this booming market.

-So, if you’ve been toying with the idea of launching your own coloring book business (but have no idea where to start), keep reading.
+So, if you’ve been toying with the idea of launching your own coloring book business (but don't knwo where to start), keep reading.

 We’re skipping the snooze-worthy "ultimate guide" format and giving you a no-fluff, real-talk breakdown of what it actually takes to get started—and make sales—ASAP.